Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Analytical Studies on Contextual Features

-\textbf{Points Of Interests.} POIs refer to specific locations or landmarks that are significant or interesting to people such as residential areas, business areas, and tourist attractions.
-These can be natural or man-made attractions, historical sites, cultural centers, entertainment venues, or any other location that draws the attention of people.
-POIs are often marked on maps or included in travel guides and navigation systems to help people navigate and find their way around unfamiliar areas.
-They can also be used to plan trips or activities, as well as to promote tourism and local economies.
-POIs greatly improve our understanding of these locations’ traffic patterns \cite{yuan2014discovering}, which are usually considered beneficial information to model spatial correlations \cite{tong_simpler_2017,liang_geoman:_2018, sthan_2022}.
+\textbf{Points Of Interests.} POIs are specific locations or landmarks that hold significance for people, such as residential areas, business areas, and tourist attractions.
+These can include attractions, historical sites, cultural centers, entertainment venues, or any other place that captures people's attention.
+POIs enhance our understanding of crowd flow patterns in various locations \cite{yuan2014discovering}, offering valuable insights for modeling spatial correlations \cite{tong_simpler_2017,liang_geoman:_2018, sthan_2022}.

+Our analysis in Figure~14 (available in the online appendix) confirms a clear correlation between POIs and crowd flow data.
+Each plot in Figure~14 illustrates the correlation between crowd flow data and different types of POIs (e.g., shops and clothing).
+Points on the plots represent counts of specific POI types alongside corresponding crowd flow data at each location.
+Theater, clothing, and fast food exhibit strong spatial correlations, as indicated by their coefficients in Table \ref{tab: correlation_score}, which is consistent with previous research \cite{lin2019deepstn+}.
+Notably, POIs exhibit the highest Pearson coefficient among roads and demographics.
+As later shown in our experiments, only POIs show significant improvement among spatial contextual features.
+This suggests filtering out spatial contexts with low correlation may lead to robust and enhanced performance.

+\textbf{Road Network.} The road network is crucial for understanding crowd flow dynamics, revealing spatial and temporal patterns of vehicular movement.
+Its topology, encompassing connectivity between road segments, junctions, and intersections, governs urban traffic flow.
+Previous research reveals that the spatial correlation is dominated by road network structure, with connected roads sharing similar crowd flow patterns \cite{li2017diffusion, geng2019spatiotemporal}.

+Besides, the road network structure, such as the number of high-level road segments, effectively complements traffic modeling \cite{ambulance_prediction_2021, fine_grained_2021}.
+Our analysis in Figure~15 confirms a potential correlation (Pearson coefficient is 0.5060) between crowd flow and high-level trunk roads.

+\textbf{Demographic.} Demographic features, including age, gender, income, and education, are crucial for understanding and predicting crowd mobility, influencing commuting patterns to various centers \cite{hu_evolving_2018}.
+Previous studies indicate that communities with lower average household incomes, higher proportions of essential workers, and higher minority populations exhibit increased mobility levels \cite{chen2022_covid_demographic}.
+Moreover, a higher ratio of older adults negatively correlates with per capita mobility, while ratios of essential workers and minorities positively correlate with per capita mobility \cite{chen2022_covid_demographic}.
+Our analysis in Figure~16 confirms a moderately positive correlation (Pearson coefficient is 0.5007) between crowd mobility and the population education level.